jangsus1/ML-Fall24-Team7/docs/FINAL.md

 - **Windowing:** Divided the data into windows of varying sizes and intervals to capture both short-term and long-term patterns, enabling effective analysis of time-sequence data.
 We also measured the effect of changing the window sizes.
 - **Oversampling:** Addressed class imbalance by duplicating minority class samples.
 RandomOverSampler was used to balance class distribution, allowing the model to learn each class more effectively.
 - **Scaling** As each feature would have different distribution in their own space, we normalize each feature using the Standard scaler.
 We've used the code from the scikit-learn library.
+- **Null Frame Filling**: As idle mouse events can occur, we fill in the empty frames with null frames so that ML/DL models acknlowledge the empty frames as idle mouse events.

 ### ML Algorithms/Models Implemented